 Q: Which Central African country produces the most gold?

-A: The Democratic Republic of Congo (DRC) is the largest gold producer in Central Africa, though much of its output comes from small-scale and informal operations.
+A: The Democratic Republic of Congo (DRC) is the largest gold producer in Central Africa.
+However, much of its output comes from small-scale and informal operations.

 Q: Is gold mining in Central Africa regulated?